crispywaffles666/bazzite-niri/README.md

 Go to noctalia settings > niri > enable `Type to Launch`.
 Or in `~/.config/niri/cfg/keybinds.kdl`, change `Super+Space repeat=false { toggle-overview; }` to `Super+Space repeat=false { spawn-sh "noctalia msg panel-toggle launcher"; }`.

-**If you do want to use my configs, you'll want to install these to get the full effect:**
+**A few things you might want to install depending on how much you're copying my configs:**

 | What | Which config wants it | Install |
 |---|---|---|